pamelac21/New-To-Town/README.md

 ## USER STORY
-As a person new to town, I want to be able to find restaurants to fit my needs, or be able to find entertaintment for fun, so that I am able to discover new places and meet new people.
+As a person new to town, I want to be able to find local Breweries to fit my needs, or be able to find entertaintment for fun, so that I am able to discover new places and meet new people!

 ## DESCRIPTION
-We want to create a user-friendly application that will allow users moving to a new area, or looking for more to do in their area, find restaurants and other forms of entertainment in their geographical areas.
+We want to create a user-friendly application that will allow users moving to a new area, or looking for more to do in their area, find bars and other forms of entertainment in their geographical areas.
 Our goal is to help people find fun and safe ways to engage with others in their community.

 ## ABOUT THE PROJECT
 <img src="./markup.png">